eml-eda/tcn-hard-disk-failure-prediction/README.md

 > **TODO:**
 >
 > Note 1: We can fix the unbalance of the dataset by using downsampling method to balance the dataset.
-Specifically, we can use the K-means clustering algorithm to cluster the data and then select the cluster with the least number of data points, then use this cluster to balance the dataset.
+Specifically, current code use SMOTE method to balance the dataset with 5 as resampler balance ratio.
+We can change this value to dynamically balance the dataset based on the number of samples in each class.
 >
+> In conclusion, whether GA or KNN will be better for feature selection depends on your specific use case.
+If you have a large number of features and you suspect that there may be complex interactions between features, GA might be a better choice.
+If you have a smaller number of features or computational efficiency is a concern, KNN might be a better choice.
+It's also worth noting that feature selection is often an iterative and experimental process, and it can be beneficial to try multiple methods and see which one works best for your specific dataset.
+>
-> Note 2: We can use the Genetic Evolution algorithm to ???
+> Note 2: We can use the Genetic Evolution algorithm for feature selection.
+Paper reference: **Genetic Algorithm for feature selection in enhancing the hard disk failure prediction using artificial neural network**
+>
+> Note 3:

 ### Feature Selection Subflowchart